Music theory

 In modern academia, music theory is a subfield of musicology, the wider study of musical cultures and history.
+Guido Adler, however, in one of the texts that founded musicology in the late 19th century, wrote that "the science of music originated at the same time as the art of sounds", where "the science of music" (Musikwissenschaft) obviously meant "music theory".
+Adler added that music only could exist when one began measuring pitches and comparing them to each other.
+He concluded that "all people for which one can speak of an art of sounds also have a science of sounds".
+One must deduce that music theory exists in all musical cultures of the world.

-Etymologically, music theory, is an act of contemplation of music, from the Greek word θεωρία, meaning a looking at, a viewing; a contemplation, speculation, theory; a sight, a spectacle.
-As such, it is often concerned with abstract musical aspects such as tuning and tonal systems, scales, consonance and dissonance, and rhythmic relationships.
-In addition, there is also a body of theory concerning practical aspects, such as the creation or the performance of music, orchestration, ornamentation, improvisation, and electronic sound production.
+Music theory is often concerned with abstract musical aspects such as tuning and tonal systems, scales, consonance and dissonance, and rhythmic relationships.
+There is also a body of theory concerning practical aspects, such as the creation or the performance of music, orchestration, ornamentation, improvisation, and electronic sound production.
 A person who researches or teaches music theory is a music theorist.
 University study, typically to the MA or PhD level, is required to teach as a tenure-track music theorist in a US or Canadian university.
 Methods of analysis include mathematics, graphic analysis, and especially analysis enabled by western music notation.
 Comparative, descriptive, statistical, and other methods are also used.
 Music theory textbooks, especially in the United States of America, often include elements of musical acoustics, considerations of musical notation, and techniques of tonal composition (harmony and counterpoint), among other topics.